Quinton de Kock: ODI cricket

 De Kock scored his 5th ODI century knock of 128 against Sri Lanka to record their first-ever ODI series win in Sri Lanka.
 He also scored his maiden test fifty in the series.

-In the 3-match tour to Zimbabwe in August, 2014, De Kock eventually became the joint quickest batsman to reach 1000 runs in ODI cricket sharing the record with Viv Richards, Jonathan Trott and Kevin Pietersen.
+In the 3-match tour to Zimbabwe in August, 2014, de Kock eventually became the joint quickest batsman to reach 1000 runs in ODI cricket sharing the record with Viv Richards, Jonathan Trott and Kevin Pietersen.
 He reached the milestone in 21 innings.
 He was also awarded the 'Player of the Series' in that tournament where South Africa beat Zimbabwe 3–0.

-For his performances in 2014, De Kock was named in the World ODI XI by ICC.
+For his performances in 2014, de Kock was named in the World ODI XI by ICC.
 He was also named as wicket keeper of the ODI XI in 2016 by ICC and ESPNcricinfo. de Kock was named in South Africa's squad for the 2015 Cricket World Cup and it also marked his maiden appearance in a World Cup tournament.
 He endured a poor outing at his debut World Cup campaign aggregating only 145 runs in 8 matches at dismal average of 20.7 and coped up with criticism for his horrible batting display.

-In the ODI series against Bangladesh in 2017, De Kock along with Hashim Amla set the highest record ODI runstand for South Africa with an unbeaten partnership of 282 runs.
+In the ODI series against Bangladesh in 2017, de Kock along with Hashim Amla set the highest record ODI runstand for South Africa with an unbeaten partnership of 282 runs.
 This is also the highest-ever partnership in One-Day Internationals without losing any wickets.
 For his performances in 2017, he was named as wicket keeper of the World ODI XI by ICC.

 In April 2019, he was named in South Africa's squad for the 2019 Cricket World Cup.
 The International Cricket Council (ICC) named de Kock as the key player of South Africa's squad for the tournament.
 In the opening match of the World Cup against England, he scored 68.
 He ultimately finished with 305 runs from 8 matches, including three half centuries and his performance at 2019 World Cup was far better than his appearance at the previous World Cup edition in 2015.

-On 4 February 2020, during the home ODI series against England De Kock scored his 15th ODI century and became joint second fastest South African to reach 5,000 ODI runs.
-In the same match he also became only the second wicket keeper opening batsman after Adam Gilchrist while captaining the side to score a century in ODIs.
+On 4 February 2020, during the home ODI series against England de Kock scored his 15th ODI century and became joint second fastest South African to reach 5,000 ODI runs.
+In the same match he also became only the second wicket keeper opening batsman after Adam Gilchrist while captaining the team to score a century in ODIs.